Would we be able to make an appointment to see your place?

 What forms of payment do you accept?

-We accept cash, Interac e-Transfer, Interac Debit (maximum $100 transaction) and major credit cards.
+We accept cash, Interac e-Transfer, Interac Debit (maximum $100 transaction only) and major credit cards.